Series: Longing and Belonging (3/3) - Connection

 “I’m experimenting with living more offline, want to grab lunch and walk?”

-“I’m thinking about joining a book club/dance class/board game night, want to come?”
+“I’m thinking about joining a book club/dance class/board game night, I'd like you to join!"

 “I’m trying to host a monthly potluck - super casual, phones on silent.
 Want in?”